christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 one of the imperial cults of the time and infused a slave morality into it.

-This conspiracy was so elaborate that this group even rewrote history to make it fit with their new religion.
-Josephus was an alias for Hegesippus [^13] (the name Hegesippus is most likely a Latin to Greek corruption of 'Iosippus', the Latinized spelling of Josephus) who was another person associated with the 'Alexandrian School' in Egypt and who was possibly a student of rabbi Akiva.
-The book 'The Antiquities of the Jews' was a pseudo-epigraphical work (of propaganda) that was backdated to make christianity look legitimate in the same way that the 'Letter of Aristeas' was backdated to exaggerate the age of the Septuagint.
-It was historical fiction.
-I would even hazard a guess that this group was responsible for burining down the Library of Alexandria which resulted in the loss of all recorded history up until that point so that they could cover-up the tracks of their psyop religion which was primarily engineered at the Alexandrian School.

 Endnotes

 (a) The symbol of the cross, Celtic cross/high cross/sun cross/solar